Lingkai Kong's website

 Welcome to Lingkai Kong (孔令恺)’s homepage!
 I am a postdoctoral fellow at Harvard, advised by Prof. Milind Tambe.
 I obtained my Ph.D. in Computational Science and Engineering from Georgia Institute of Technology, advised by Prof. Chao Zhang.

-- Composite Flow Matching for Reinforcement Learning with Shifted-Dynamics Data, Arxiv
+- Composite Flow Matching for Reinforcement Learning with Shifted-Dynamics Data, NeurIPS’25 (Spotlight)

 - Robust Optimization with Diffusion Models for Green Security, UAI’25